KarlHenrik/Jupyter-Notebook-Projects/_build/features/notebooks/Volleyball.md

 # What is the fastest possible volleyball serve?

 When I was in high school I really liked playing volleyball.
-Getting a good serve, smash or block is one of the best feelings there is in sports.
+Getting a good serve, smash or block always felt great.
 Me and a friend used to practice serving after school, hitting the ball back and forth.
-His serves were always way better than mine, with more power and spin, I could never quite figure it out.
+His serves were always way better than mine though, having much more power and spin, I could never quite figure it out.
 But maybe I can now?
 By using my knowledge about physics and computatuion, can I find out what it takes to make the fastest possible serve?
 It's worth a shot.

 To do the calculations I will use numpy.
 And to show my results I will use matplotlib.